The Great Pyrenees and the Rottweilers are two respected, well-known, and much-loved purebred dog breeds in the world of companion canines.

 This absolutely adorable owner video shows you just why people are falling in love with the Great Pyrenees Rottweiler mix dog.

-Could there be anything cuter than a giant puppy sitting on the floor while chasing their own tail with absolute focus and determination?
+Could there be anything cuter than a giant puppy sitting on the floor while chasing its own tail with absolute focus and determination?

 The History of the Great Pyrenees and the Rottweiler